This is an awesome guest post from Jerome Herrera of All I Can Handle Lifestyle Blog.

 I know!
 These memes are enough to convince anyone to travel and will make anyone who isn’t traveling feel bad about their lives!

 The purpose of this article is by no means to criticize the “travel lifestyle” everyone is into nowadays.
 Traveling is a good thing and it is something that has become very accessible nowadays with the rise of low-cost airlines and cheaper fuel costs.
 I wrote this article for everyone out there who is trying to live a life of travel but who can’t afford the “travel lifestyle”.

 Here now is a list of ten don’ts when it comes to traveling that would hopefully keep your unwarranted wanderlust in check.

 1. Thou shall not travel if you are in debt

 Before you even think of traveling, make sure that you are debt-free.

 Some people are fond of digging up holes for themselves.
-Believe it or not, some people will insist on traveling even if they are already debt ridden.
-If you are in debt, and it doesn’t matter how small your debt is, you are simply and absolutely not to travel anywhere!
+Believe it or not, some people will insist on traveling even if they are already debt-ridden.
+If you are in debt, and it doesn’t matter how small your debt is, you are simply not to travel anywhere!
 No, not even to Ilocos!